The Japanese Writing Center

-Many students who are pursuing majors, minors and certificates in Japanese Studies belong to the Japan Cub.
+Many students who are pursuing majors and minors in Japanese Studies belong to the Japan Cub.
 The group sponsors a variety of events, including Kimono Wearing, Tea Ceremony, Sword, and Flower Arrangement demonstrations.
 The club also volunteers for community activities, such as assisting with the annual Northern California Cherry Blossom Festival in San Francisco Japan Town and guiding college students from Japan to major attractions in San Francisco.

 You do not have to know Japanese in order to join — You just need to be interested in Japan!
 For more information, contact Professor Noriko Nagata (Japan Cub Advisor) at email@example.com.

 You may take intensive Japanese language courses as well as a variety of liberal arts and business courses taught in English.